Grunwalskii/FG-200-DDS-Function-Generator-Low-Impedance-Upgrade/README.md

 *   **Label the Enclosure:** It is highly recommended to add a physical label to the front panel:
     > `LOW-Z DRIVE | Z_out: 5Ω | Max Continuous Load: ≥20Ω (Pulse Only for MOSFET Gates) | DO NOT SHORT CIRCUIT`
 *   **Short Circuit Danger:** A dead short on the output at 10V will attempt to draw roughly 2A, generating up to 20W of instant heat.
-While the internal boost converter or USB brick over-current protection (OCP) will likely trigger a safety shutdown ("hiccup mode"), a continuous heavy load below 20Ω will rapidly overheat the TO-92 transistors.
+While the internal boost converter or USB brick over-current protection (OCP) will likely trigger a safety shutdown, its should not be overloaded intentionaly.

 ---